 We offer up to £1,000 to individual applicants to assist with UK travel projects.
-From 3rd January 2022, applications for UK-only travel can be submitted allowing recipients to carry out garden tours (e.g. tours of spring gardens in 2022), undertake work experience in gardens or other horticulturally-related areas, pursue research projects, visit conservation programmes, attend conference or take part in skill-based training such as competency training, Lantra training, etc. Special recognition will be given to exciting or innovative projects.
+Applications for UK-only travel can be submitted allowing recipients to carry out garden tours (e.g. tours of spring gardens in 2022), undertake work experience in gardens or other horticulturally-related areas, pursue research projects, visit conservation programmes, attend conference or take part in skill-based training such as competency training, Lantra training, etc. Special recognition will be given to exciting or innovative projects.
 Application opening date to be confirmed by 14th January 2022.

 UK-only Study Travel Grant – Heather Project Special Award

 The Green Recovery Award

 This award will support travel to and support at gardens and plant-related environment projects with a sustainable or conservation focus.
 We would like to hear from you if you have a study tour or internship/work experience placement planned which looks at sustainability in horticulture – from improving the sustainability of public gardens to sustainable growing practices, or if you are planning work experience or research as part of a plant conservation or habitat restoration project.
 Tours/work must be in the UK and you must show evidence that the garden/s or project/s are willing for you to visit and/or work.
 There are many places you could visit/arrange work experience including the RSPB Haweswater Restoration Project, Centre for Alternative Technology, or projects that you might want to consider e.g. seeking work experience at a peat-free compost maker to identify new opportunities for in-garden compost production.
 This list is not exhaustive and, as with all our awards, special recognition will be given to exciting or innovative projects.
-Applications welcome from 3rd January 2022.
+Application opening date to be confirmed by 14th January 2022.
 Max. available: £1,000.